jwcmitchell/playbook_famous_phonegap/full_app/README.md

 ### Core Libraries and Plugins

 __Famo.us__:
-Used for our Views, currently using 0.2.
+Used for our Views, currently using 0.3 with some modifications

 __Require.js__ (http://requirejs.org/)